 It wasn’t easy letting it all go, the city lifestyle, the commitments, the decade long career path that came with a status in society and the consumption of superficial ideas.
 Watching it all fall apart was the hardest fulfilling experience I’ve had.

-Somehow through some unknown difficult months, in late 2012, feeling depressed, with only time on my side and some close friends, my childhood passion for photography slowly returned.
+Somehow through some unknown difficult months in Kuala Lumpur, it was late 2012, feeling lost, with only time on my side and some close friends, my childhood passion for photography slowly returned.
 I remember a trip we took to Penang, the annual marathon.
-Since then…
+Since then… something changed.

-I kept doing it, escaping into the images and their stories, I felt a little more at peace with how things were, it reminded me of the first film camera I’ve owned when I was 19 and when I was free to just create, by myself and explore places.
+I kept doing it, escaping into the images and their stories, I felt a little more at peace with how things were, it reminded me of the first film camera I’ve owned when I was 19 and when I was free to just create, by myself and explore human lives.

 A year passed, and I wanted to feel more of this.
 It felt like something was changing within me, but still uncertain.
 After my trip to the Philippines, I decided to sell all my belongings, put my apartment up for sale and went backpacking across Asia.
 I knew I was ready to start a new life chapter.